vortexntnu/rov-control/motor_interface/README.md

 # motor_interface
-This package defines the interface between the ROV motor controllers and the control system.
+This package is the interface between the ROV control system running on a Raspberry Pi and the [BlueRobotics ESCs](https://www.bluerobotics.com/store/thrusters/besc-30-r1/).

 ## Usage
 Run this package independently with `rosrun motor_interface motor_interface.py`.
 In most cases it should be run through a ROS launch script.